jonetiz/KotOR-Autosplitter/README.md

 **All** versions have an implemented load remover, and *should* start at the proper time.

-This autosplitter has not been tested with the old load remover, and as such is not recommended to be used in conjunction.

 ## Installation & Usage
 *Autosplitters often use a good deal processing power, which may result in a decline of game and/or overall system performance.
 Use at your own risk.*